iotaledger/wasp/tools/wasp-client/README.md

 1. Initialize wallets for the owner and client account, as needed (see the relevant steps in FairRoulette section.

-2. Initialize the FairAuction smart contract:
+2. Initialize the FairAuction smart contract, and transfer some operating capital to it:

 ```
 $ wasp-client -c owner.json fa admin init
 Initialized FairAuction smart contract
 SC Address: mUbfBM...
+$ wasp-client-owner wallet send-funds mUbfBM...
+IOTA 100
 ```

 Copy the generated SC address.
 (It is also saved in `owner.json`)